Southwestern Ontario Kitchen Cabinet Painters

 Give Old Cabinets New Life

-Our Unique Process takes between 7 & 10 days for a Factory Fine Finish with Lacquer!
+Our Unique Process takes between 7 & 10 days for a Factory Fine Finish with a Cross Linking Urethane (water poly)!

 To get started, we’ll ask a few questions and offer a detailed quote.